localz/spotz-sdk-android/README.md

             }
         }

-  And here is the AndroidManifest.xml version:
+  Or if you prefer, here is the AndroidManifest.xml version:

         <receiver android:name="com.foo.app.services.OnExitedSpotBroadcastReceiver" >
             <intent-filter>